 Use a mower dethatching blade.

-For a more extensive moss problem—or to simply make the task easier—remove it while dethatching your lawn.
-Use a dethatching blade (view example on Amazon) on your push mower to pull up the thick layer of dead grass accumulated between the soil and the living lawn—and get rid of moss in the process.
+For a more extensive moss problem or to simply make the task easier, you can remove moss while dethatching your lawn.
+Fit your lawn mower with a dethatching blade to pull up the thick layer of dead grass accumulated between the soil and the living lawn, and get rid of moss in the process.
 Dethatching makes it easier for water and nutrients to reach the roots of your lawn and, ideally, is best done in the spring or early summer.
-But if your primary goal is getting rid of moss in the lawn, you can dethatch at any time of year.
+If your primary goal is getting rid of moss in the lawn, you can dethatch at any time of year.

 Rent a power rake.